Isaac Stern: Biography

 During World War II, Stern was rejected from military service due to flat feet.
 He then joined the United Service Organizations and performed for US troops.
 During one such performance on Guadalcanal, a Japanese soldier, mesmerized by his playing, sneaked into the audience of US personnel listening to his performance before sneaking back out.

 Stern toured the Soviet Union in 1951, the first American violinist to do so.
 In 1967, Stern stated his refusal to return to the USSR until the Soviet regime allowed artists to enter and leave the country freely.
 His only visit to Germany was in 1999, for a series of master classes, but he never performed publicly in Germany.

 Stern was married three times.
 His first marriage, in 1948 to ballerina Nora Kaye, ended in divorce after 18 months, but the two of them remained friends.
 On August 17, 1951, he married Vera Lindenblit (1927–2015).
-They had three children together, including conductors Michael and David Stern.
+They had three children together, including conductors Michael and David Stern and also Rabbi Shira Stern, one of the first female rabbis in the USA.
 Their marriage ended in divorce in 1994 after 43 years.
 In 1996, Stern married his third wife, Linda Reynolds.
 His third wife, his three children, and his five grandchildren survived him.

-Stern died September 22, 2001 of heart failure in a Manhattan, New York, hospital after an extended stay.
+Stern died September 22, 2001, of heart failure in a Manhattan, New York, hospital after an extended stay.

 Music career

 In 1940, Stern began performing with Russian-born pianist Alexander Zakin, collaborating until 1977.
 Within musical circles, Stern became renowned both for his recordings and for championing certain younger players.
 Among his discoveries were cellists Yo-Yo Ma and Jian Wang, and violinists Itzhak Perlman and Pinchas Zukerman.

-In the 1960s, he played a major role in saving New York City's Carnegie Hall from demolition, by organising the Citizens' Committee to Save Carnegie Hall.
+In the 1960s, he played a major role in saving New York City's Carnegie Hall from demolition, by organizing the Citizens' Committee to Save Carnegie Hall.
 Following the purchase of Carnegie Hall by New York City, the Carnegie Hall Corporation was formed, and Stern was chosen as its first president, a title he held until his death.
 Carnegie Hall later named its main auditorium in his honor.